Asana Premium quick start

 How to create and add custom fields

-Add custom fields to any project by clicking the project header dropdown and selecting Manage Custom Fields.
+Add custom fields to any project by clicking the blue Add Custom Fields link at the top of any project.
 From here you can create and manage your custom fields according to what information you need to track.

 Once added, the fields will show in List, Board, Calendar, and Timeline Views in the projects where you’ve added them.
 They will also show in the task descriptions.
 To update a field, just click on the dropdown or type into it from the task.